Wang-ML-Lab/TSDA/README.md

 <img src="fig/example_taxonomy.png" alt="" data-canonical-src="fig/example_taxonomy.png" width="80%"/>
 </p>
 <p>
-    <em>Figure 1.
-An example of using domain taxonomy to break the uniform alignment.
+    <em>An example of using domain taxonomy to break the uniform alignment.
 For our model, the middle representation for basset and Beagle should be more similar than the one for basset and tabby.</em>
 </p>

 ## Method Overview